jitsi/jitsi-meet-spot/README.md

 # Jitsi-Meet-Spot

 This is a web frontend application for integrating a Google calendar with jitsi-meetings.
-The application is intended to be running within a conference room, and left running, so it can be used to join conferences.
+The application is intended to be running within a physically-existing meeting room, and left running, so it can be used to join online meetings.
 Remote control functionality is available.

 ## Getting Started